 Auditors have 45 days to complete the audit including onsite interviews, document reviews and observations.
 Auditors may refer to Documentation for Auditors to Review Form as reference while conducting the audit.
-Auditors must enter audit information into the Web-based audit format, contact Cathy Cook for more information.
+Auditors must use the e-Compliance COR Audit Tool.

 - Small Employer Audit Tool

 6. Audit Submission

 Completed audits will be submitted electronically to the Manager of Audit & Training Services.
 The audit submission date must be within 30 days after completion (i.e. last on-site date) of the audit.

 Note: If an Auditor requires additional time to complete the report a Local Government COR Audits Request for Audit Extension Form must be completed and approved by the BCMSA.

 Completed audits will be reviewed by the Manager of Audit & Training Services or Executive Director.
 Certificate of Recognition Program Documentation Tracking Form is reviewed to ensure all items/documents are received.
 If a required item is missing from the submission, it may be a bar to certification until provided.

 - Fully completed electronic audit in both .eca and .pdf formats

 - Observation Selection Sheet